Twocoolguy/BrickThrower/README.md

 ## Planned Updates

-### 1.2.2:
-- Add ability to also have netherbricks
-- Use NBT tags to store no_craft data instead of lore.

 ### 1.2.3:
 - Add ability to change what the item is
 - Add ability to change the name of the item.